timbby/A-word-of-little-knowledge-about-coding/README.md

 ### Others

-- Timestamp is without time zone.
+- Timestamp is independent of time zone.
 It means the total seconds(or milliseconds) from 1970-01-01 00:00:00 `at 0 time zone` to now.